Research Team

 Post-Doc Researcher, Università di Bologna

 PhD in Cinema, Photography and Television at the Department of the Arts, University of Bologna, he is involved as a post-doc researcher in ATLas - Atlas of Local Television project.
-His main area of interest is television, framed on a historical, social and productive level.
-He is responsible of Television and Web TV laboratory and class tutor (with teaching assignments) of Media Management and Media Economy and Marketing courses at the University of Bologna.
-He also works as an adjunct professor in History and Theory of Television and New Media at “Aldo Moro” University (Bari) and in Radio-Tv Theories and Techniques at Università degli Studi di Padova.
+He teaches Organization and Management of Multimedia Systems (CdLM Incom e Citem), is responsible of Television and Web TV laboratory and class tutor of Media Management course at the University of Bologna.
+He also works as an adjunct professor in Radio-Tv Theories and Techniques at Università degli Studi di Padova and History and Techniques of Television and Digital Media at Università degli Studi di Udine.
 Since 2019 he has been part of the organizing committee of the Mediating Italy in Global Culture summer school.
-He collaborates with F-ACTOR - Forms of Contemporary Media Actorship (PRIN 2017).
+He collaborated with F-ACTOR - Forms of Contemporary Media Actorship (PRIN 2017).
 He took part in several national and international conferences, and his monography (Schermi di trasporto.
 Storia, produzione, immaginari) was published in 2023; his writings have appeared in volumes and journals, including Cinéma & Cie, Cinergie.
 Il cinema e le altre arti, Imago.
 Studi di cinema e media, La Valle dell’Eden.
+He currently serves as journal manager for VIEW Journal of European Television History & Culture.

 Diego Cavallotti